The spacetime geodesy of perfect fluid spheres: Introduction

 \subsection{Synge's G-method \emph{versus} Synge's S-method}

-Synge's G-method of ``solving'' the Einstein equations amounts to identifying some physically or pedagogically interesting spacetime, and then using the geometry of that spacetime to calculate the Einstein tensor.
+Synge's G-method of ``solving'' the Einstein equations amounts to identifying some physically or pedagogically interesting spacetime, and~then using the geometry of that spacetime to calculate the Einstein tensor.
 Thereby, (assuming applicability of the Einstein equations), one can deduce the required stress-energy required to support that spacetime~\cite{Synge:1961}.
 When used with care and discretion, this process can lead to interesting results.

 When used without care or discretion the results can, however, be unfortunate.
-See, for instance, the criticism and discussion in reference~\cite{Ellis:2023}.
-In contrast, Synge's {S\nobreakdash-method} is much more traditional, and is based on iterating approximate solutions of known equations of motion.
+See, for~instance, the~criticism and discussion in reference~\cite{Ellis:2023}.
+In~contrast, Synge's {S\nobreakdash-method} is much more traditional, and~is based on iterating approximate solutions of known equations of~motion.